How do I apply for a permit?

 (1) The first step in the application process will be to download the permit application from the TABC website, www.tabc.state.tx.us.

-(2) The applicant will then submit the completed TABC application, along with a City administrative review fee of $500 and a permit fee of half of the cost of the TABC permit, to the City of Tyler Planning Department.
+(2) The applicant will then submit the completed TABC application, along with a City zoning site inspection fee of $500 and a permit fee of half of the cost of the TABC permit, to the City of Tyler Planning Department.
 The Planning Department will review the application, ensuring compliance with City ordinances, including zoning and distance requirements.
 The Tyler Police Department will also review the application.
 Depending upon compliance, the City Clerk would then sign off on the permit application.

 (3) The next step in the process will be for the applicant to pick up the TABC permit application from the City of Tyler Clerk’s office and submit it to Smith County for review.